-When cooking chuck roast, the key is to be gentle with it.
+When cooking baked chuck roast, the key is to be gentle with it.
 Since this is a lean part of the cow, it doesn’t have a lot of fat to melt.
 Therefore, cooking it in extremely high heat will cause you to end up with something short of a piece of plywood.

 So, what I like to do is take my time with it.
 I start by searing it over medium heat using my cast iron skillet for a more even heat distribution and browning.
 Sear both sides for about 5 to 7 minutes and you’ll get that beautiful brown crust.

-Wondering if this method would work even for making boneless chuck roast in iron skillet, give it a shot.
+Wondering if this method would work even for making boneless chuck roast in an iron skillet, give it a shot.